okoryem/Tree-Explorer/README.md

 ## Cave Explorer
-- You play as a miner who is seeking to become rich so he explores caves looking to mine expensive minerals to sell.
-Getting these minerals is no easy task though, since these caves are infested with monsters who are eager to dine on our curious explorers.
-Fortunately, our miner has an ace up his sleeve, he has inherited maps which can guide him through the caves safely past the monsters and to the rarest of minerals.
-The miner must do this quickly or risk having his scent picked up by the monsters, ending up on the menu for them.
+- You play as a miner who is seeking to become rich so he explores caves looking to find expensive minerals to sell.
+These caves are long and easy to get lost in, but fortunately for the miner he figured out they are all structured as binary trees!
+He utilizes Bread-First Search (BFS) and Depth-First Search to safely navigate his way through the binary tree caves.
+The further in depth he goes into the cave the more expensive gems he will find along the way.
+Help the miner become rich while also learning how to traverse binary trees!
 ## Developers
 - Dylan Giletto (dgiletto@udel.edu)
 - Oryem Kilama (okoryem@udel.edu)